linslin/pagingSlider/README.md

 Using singleton pattern as class object makes the integration easy in the common way.
 Also singleton pattern does not block a multiple use per page.
 You are able to create new instances of pagingSlider object like "var myPagingSlider = pagingSlider;".

-## Release 0.4b - Changelog
+## Release 0.5 - Changelog

-- cordova 3.4 support
+- cordova 3.5 support (iOS / Android / blackberry / firefoxos)
-- Removed "/app/ dir, added "/lib" dir as library-directory and moved web-demo-directory into "/demo/web".
-- Made footer pointer position dynamic to HTML DOM
-- Renamed "page" CSS class into "psPage" due to conflicts with intel framework
-- Made backward loop work
-- Removed "wrapper-inner" div from DOM
-- Some mini bugfixes

 ## Features